dvirgiln/dvirgiln.github.io/_posts/2019-02-10-gatling-kafka-performance-tests-in-aws-ecs.md

       Family: !Sub ${Function}
  ```

-The previous code about the ECS task has some details to go into:
+The previous code has some details to go into:
 * In the line 10 it is injected the previously defined ECS IAM role.
 * In the line 16 it is injected the docker image already pushed to ECR.
 It should have the same name as it was pushed into ECR.
 * In the line 11 it is specified the task compatibility to be EC2.
 There are 2 kind of deployments in ECS.
 You can either deploy to a Fargate or EC2 cluster.
 In case you decide to deploy the ECS task into a Fargate cluster you need to include a parameter *NetworkMode* with the value *awsvpc*.
 For more information you can visit [AWS ECS Task CF](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-taskdefinition.html#cfn-ecs-taskdefinition-networkmode) .